weaverwhale/docs/src/pages/oncall/sop.md

 ### Investigate the issue

-1. Look at the app
+1. Look at the Triple Whale app
     1. Is it down?
     1. Is it slow?
     1. Is it throwing errors?
     1. Are there missing pieces of functionality?
-1. Look at the Datadog dashboard
+1. Look in Datadog
     1. View the **Dashboard** for the affected service(s)
         1. We have a dashboard for each service; [they can all be found here](https://us5.datadoghq.com/dashboard/lists)
     1. View the **APM** for related services